 Ready to Get Started?

 Students must declare their intention to receive a minor by completing the application for minor form.
 This application should be completed at the same time you complete the application for graduation for your baccalaureate degree.
-Apply for a minor by emailing Karen Looper at firstname.lastname@example.org.
+Apply for a minor from the Richard M. Fairbanks School of Public Health by completing the application for a minor.